Moreault/Mathemancy/README.md

 ```

 If you don't use dependency injection at all then you can just instantiate the classes directly and use them.

+# Breaking changes

+Mathemancy 1.0.7 -> 1.1.0
+* Linear interpolation has been moved to Mathemancy.Interpolation
+* Mathematics.Interpolate and GetDelta for Vector2 are now extension methods